artikozel/decred-articles/English/DII_cryptoemporium.md

 **Artikozel: First of all, let's start with the obvious.
 What was it that attracted you to crypto in the first place?
 What were your personal crypto beginnings like?**

 **Stephen:** My introduction to cryptocurrency came in 2016.
 It was during this time that I was researching fintech for potential solutions on a proposed P2P lending marketplace I was looking to have built.
 This was my first introduction to cryptocurrencies and the blockchain technology behind it.
-It was the advantages of the distributed ledger that had the potential disrupt so many industries that really caught my attention.
+It was the advantages of the distributed ledger that had the potential to disrupt so many industries that really caught my attention.

 After deciding to take the plunge and purchase my first Bitcoin I used the coming months to familiarise myself with the market and with the technology.
 It wasn’t until 2017 that I decided that this was something I wanted to get much more heavily involved with and I saw the opening in the market for a more consumer based solution.